Jay-Jay-19/gotcha/README.md

 Clone down this repository.

 ### Prerequisites
-You will need `node`, `npm` and installed globally on your machine.
+You will need :

+- `node` and `npm` installed globally on your machine.
+- `expo` installed on your mobile phone.

 ### Installation